1192 Assistant Director, Recruitment

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Develops a comprehensive diversity recruitment plan, detailing communication and engagement strategies designed to increase the enrollment of under-served students.
+1. Contributes to a comprehensive outreach and recruitment plan, detailing communication and engagement strategies designed to increase the enrollment of new students.

-4. Engages with internal and external diversity-related organizations and government agencies that support our recruitment strategy and identifies and builds relationships with community-based organizations serving under-served students across all recruitment territories traveled by the Office of Admissions, conducts territory analysis meetings with Admissions staff to inform diversity recruitment initiatives across all individual territory planning, and provides direct supervision to an Admissions Counselor for Diversity Outreach and Recruitment assigned to targeted markets for under-served students.
+5. Engages with internal and external organizations and government agencies that support our recruitment strategy and identifies and builds relationships with community-based organizations serving students across all recruitment territories traveled by the Office of Admissions, conducts territory analysis meetings with Admissions staff to inform recruitment initiatives across all individual territory planning, and provides direct supervision to an Admissions Counselor.

-5. Provides creative oversight for best practices in marketing to under-served student populations in targeted geographical segments, participates in the development of publications, web pages, and digital communications designed to reach and engage diverse students and their families, and monitors, measures, and performs statistical analysis of data to determine the effectiveness of outreach strategies related to diversity enrollment goals to include, but not limited to, web analytics and tracking modules.
+6. Provides creative oversight for best practices in marketing to student populations in targeted geographical segments, participates in the development of publications, web pages, and digital communications designed to reach and engage students and their families, and monitors, measures, and performs statistical analysis of data to determine the effectiveness of outreach strategies related to enrollment goals to include, but not limited to, web analytics and tracking modules.

-8. Assists in the development of internal networks to provide an effective means of communicating diversity initiatives throughout the University, serves as an Admission point of contact for key access programs in active relationship with Missouri State via a memo of understanding, participates in bridging Admissions with campus activities coordinated by TRIO programs, and serves on committees tasked with planning annual STEP and Youth Empowerment conferences hosted by Multicultural Student Services.
+8. Assists in the development of internal networks to provide an effective means of communicating recruitment initiatives throughout the University, serves as an Admission point of contact for key programs in active relationship with Missouri State via a memo of understanding, participates in bridging Admissions with campus activities coordinated other campus departments, and serves on committees tasked with planning related events.

-9. Coordinates with the Director of Scholarships in administering the Inclusive Excellence Leadership Scholarship and associated programs and serves on University-level ‘key project initiatives’ enacted to conduct research and analysis of topics related to the recruitment and retention of under-served student populations at Missouri State University.
+9. Serves on University-level ‘key project initiatives’ enacted to conduct research and analysis of topics related to the recruitment and retention of new students at Missouri State University.

-10. Coordinates with Alumni Relations in an effort to bridge the work of Admissions with alumni interested in networking with students from under-served student populations from across the state and targeted out-of-state markets.
+10. Coordinates with Alumni Relations in an effort to bridge the work of Admissions with alumni interested in networking with students from across the state and targeted out-of-state markets.

-11. Develops project timelines and utilizes project manager software to plan and track outcomes of assigned key programs of interest and events, designs reports based on established targets for under-served and out-of-area student markets and analyzes institutional recruitment data and data from testing services to make decisions to target recruitment efforts for successful enrollment outcomes.
+11. Develops project timelines and utilizes project manager software to plan and track outcomes of assigned key programs of interest and events, designs reports based on established targets and analyzes institutional recruitment data and data from testing services to make decisions to target recruitment efforts for successful enrollment outcomes.

 SUPERVISION